Prakash2403/Djognito/README.md

 ## A detailed view

-The authentication module picks up the JWT stored in cookie named `accessToken`, verifies it, and creates a user if the verification succeeds.
+The authentication module picks up the JWT stored in cookie named `${ACCESS_TOKEN_KEY}`, verifies it, and creates a user if the verification succeeds.
 It only uses `username` to instantiate the `user` object.

 **Note:** It is expected that `username` is present in your `JWT` as a claim.
 If you're using AWS Cognito, then your JWT will contain a `username` attribute.